An Introduction to CAT

 You can use your credit or debit card or pay with PayPal by clicking below.

 - Trainee counsellor or voluntary sector workers :: £190.00

-Before proceeding to pay for An Introduction to CAT please ensure you understand and accept Catalyse’s terms and conditions.
+Before proceeding to pay for this workshop please ensure you understand and accept Catalyse’s terms and conditions available at this link.